TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/LocalizationModeConfigsysLanguageMode/Index.rst

          -

    Result
-         Error message: “Page is not available in the requested language (strict).”
+         Error message: "Page is not available in the requested language (strict)."

 .. container:: table-row